 Silver lends itself to a whole host of uses.
 Jewels made from it were among the many gifts Abrahams's steward gave to the woman who would become the wife of his son Isaac (Genesis 24:53).
 The couches of rulers were made from silver (Esther 1:6), as well as dishes, bowls, candlesticks and even musical instruments (Numbers 7:13, 1Chronicles 28:15, Isaiah 30:22).

-The children of Israel, before they were led out of Egypt's bondage by Moses, were commanded to take things containing silver from the Egyptians (Exodus 3:22, 11:2, etc.).
-This metal was used extensively in Israel's tabernacle in the wilderness (Exodus 26:19, 38:27, Numbers 7:13, etc.) as well as the permanent temple in Jerusalem (2Samuel 8:11, 1Kings 7:51, 1Kings 15:18, 1Chronicles 28:14 - 16, etc.).
-Idols, which were worshipped instead of the true God, were also created using silver (Exodus 20:23, Isaiah 30:22, Hosea 13:2).
+The children of Israel, before they were led out of Egypt's bondage by Moses, were commanded to take things containing this metal from the Egyptians (Exodus 3:22, 11:2, etc.).
+Silver was used extensively in Israel's tabernacle in the wilderness (Exodus 26:19, 38:27, Numbers 7:13) as well as the permanent temple in Jerusalem (2Samuel 8:11, 1Kings 7:51, etc.).
+Pagan idols were also created from it (Exodus 20:23, Isaiah 30:22, Hosea 13:2).

 Haman, the prime minister of Persia under King Xeres (Esther 3:1), was willing to pay 10,000 talents of silver (roughly $153 million U.S.) to cover the expenses of exterminating all Jews in the land.
 An Ephesian craftsman named Demetrius made and sold idols of the goddess Diana.
 Concerned that his lucrative silver business would suffer loss as people began to worship the true God, he stirred up fellow craftsmen in the city against the apostle Paul (Acts 19:23 - 41).